-The Neighborhood Services Department tracks information about the households who benefit from the homeownership repair and rehabilitation assistance program as well as all other programs including mortgage and rental assistance.
+The Neighborhood Services Department tracks information about the households who benefit from the homeowner repair and rehabilitation assistance program as well as all other programs including Water Sewer Connection Grants.
 This includes family size and disability status.
 This information is also available in the City's State Housing Initiatives Partnership (SHIP) Annual Report.

-The racial and ethnic composition of families assisted in 2021 with CDBG repair and rehabilitation funding is as follows: White families 9, Black/African American families 2.
-Among these households 5 were Hispanic households, and 0 had female head of household.
+The racial and ethnic composition of families assisted in 2023-24 with CDBG repair and rehabilitation funding is as follows: White families 13, Black/African American families 2, Asian families 1.
+Among these households, 5 were Hispanic households, and 3 had female head of household.